SJ5084 - Beauty Through the Ages: A Critical History of Beauty (2023/24)

 |Total study hours||150|

-This module offers a wider perspective on the history of beauty and its variations across time and space.
 From the ancient Greeks to the Kardashians – what does it mean to say someone – or something– is beautiful?
 Is it proportions: the golden mean?
 Is it sex appeal: the It Girl?
 Is it a reflection of the divine -- or the ephemeral?
 And can it be a curse?
 Do the demands of perfection end up in eating disorders and self-harm?
-Questions to be explored.

 What is beauty?
 Philosophers have tried to understand the principles behind what makes us call someone or something beautiful.
 Poets have celebrated it; artists represented it; musicians have tried to capture it; human beings strive to embody it.